 Charter school information releases

-Partnership schools kura hourua (charter schools) are a type of school in our education system until December 2018.
+Partnership schools kura hourua (charter schools) were a type of school in our education system until December 2018.

-The Government’s policy is to remove the charter school model from the education system.
 The Education Amendment Act 2018 removed the provisions which allowed new charter schools to be established.
-The Act includes transitional provisions for existing schools.
+The Act included transitional provisions for existing schools.

 All existing charter schools applied and were approved to become part of the wider state school system from 2019.